Docs

 Don’t start the application in “run” mode.
 The debug connection to the JVM running the application is needed for hotswapping to work.

-Don’t launch the Maven spring-boot:run target as that forks another JVM process.
-The debug connection is then established only to the Maven process and not the actual application.
+Don’t launch the Maven spring-boot:run target.
+That’ll fork another JVM process.
+The debug connection is established only to the Maven process and not the actual application.
 Therefore, hotswapping won’t work.

 Efficiency